ayushxpatne/ayushxpatne.github.io/_posts/2025-11-01-social-media-algorithm.md

+---
+layout: post
+title: "Building a Social Media Recommendation Algorithm from Scratch"
+date: 2025-11-01
+excerpt: "Ever wondered how social media algorithms know you so well?
+I built one from scratch to find out—from basic scoring to embeddings, FAISS indexing, and the exploitation-exploration tradeoff.
+A deep dive into the math and code behind your For You page."
+tags:
+  - Machine Learning
+  - Algorithms
+  - Embeddings
+  - FAISS
+  - Recommendation Systems
+featured: true
+featured_type: "Technical"
+read_time: "25 min"
+---

 ## TL;DR
 Built a TikTok-style recommendation engine from scratch to finally demystify how social media algorithms understand content.
 The entire system is engineered around Google Gemini Embeddings to semantically map videos and FAISS vector search for fast, similarity-based recommendations.
 I even threw in a sliding window for user preferences (because tastes change!) and a mandatory 70/30 exploitation-exploration mix to keep your feed interesting.